How Will the US Tariffs on Steel and Aluminium Affect Australian Exporters?

-For many exporters, this raises serious concerns about trade viability with one of Australia’s most important partners.
+For many exporters, this raised concerns about the future of trade with one of Australia’s most significant economic partners.

 1. What are the new tariff rates on Australian Steel and Aluminium?